-8. Nodal Agency, the procedure for granting green energy open access.
+8. Nodal Agency, the procedure for granting green energy open access:

 - (1) Andhra Pradesh State Load Despatch Centre (APSLDC) shall operate as the State Nodal Agency (SNA) for short-term green energy open access. - (2) The State Transmission Utility (STU) shall operate as the State Nodal Agency (SNA) for the grant of long-term and medium-term term green energy open access. - (3) All the applications related to green energy open access shall be submitted directly to the respective State Nodal Agencies or through the single window portal set up by the Central Nodal Agency as per the Green Energy Open Access Rules. - (4) The applications received directly or through the Central Nodal Agency by the State Nodal Agency (SNA) shall be processed as per the procedures and formats devised by SNAs.
 The SNAs shall develop detailed procedures, and timelines for green energy open access and submit the same to the Commission within 30 days from the date of notification of this Regulation in the Gazette.
-The procedures and the timelines shall be devised to the extent possible in
+The procedures and the timelines shall be devised to the extent possible in consonance with the procedures notified by the central agency, and the Green Energy Open Access Rules.
+However, the existing procedures under Open Access Regulation 2005 of APERC in the interim shall be followed in granting GEOA till the Commission finalises the specific procedures and timelines for GEOA.
+Further, the timelines in the procedures notified by the central agency, and the Green Energy Open Access Rules would prevail over the timelines specified in Regulation 2005 of APERC.
+The procedure specified for LTOA may also be followed for MTOA.

-- consonance with the procedures notified by the central agency, and the Green Energy Open Access Rules. - (5) The SNAs shall coordinate with all other utilities concerned to make available all relevant information regarding green energy open access to the public on the portal of the Central Nodal Agency.
+(5) The SNAs shall coordinate with all other utilities concerned to make available all relevant information regarding green energy open access to the public on the portal of the Central Nodal Agency.

-9. Connectivity, and Energy Settlements
+9. Connectivity, and Energy Settlements:

-The connectivity for all new green energy generators shall be granted as per the provisions of APERC Regulation on Power Evacuation from Captive Generation Co-generation and RE Source Power Plants (Regulation 3 of 2017).
-The Energy Settlements of all the intra-state Green Energy Open Access of Generators/Consumers shall be done as per Regulation 2 of 2006 and its amendments from time to time.
-The Energy settlements of interstate transactions shall be done as per CERC Regulations.
-The Deviations of Wind and Solar Generators' schedules shall be settled as per CERC DSM Regulations, 2022 till the Commission issues a comprehensive Regulation in this regard.
+The connectivity for all new green energy generators shall be granted as per the provisions of APERC Regulation on Power Evacuation from Captive Generation Cogeneration and RE Source Power Plants (Regulation 3 of 2017).
+The Energy Settlements of all the intra-state Green Energy Open Access of Generators/ Consumers shall be done as per Regulation 2 of 2006 and its amendments from time to time.
+All the GEOA generators' energy shall be settled in 15 minutes block-wise based on the day ahead schedule.
+Wherever, the capacities are small and difficult to implement the 15-minute block-wise schedule, in all such cases the actual generation from the Green Energy Generator during the month shall be deemed as Scheduled Energy.
+For the purpose of settlement in respect of scheduled/QA consumers availing supply from these OA GE Generators, the actual generation during the month will be apportioned for each time block of the month if ToD billing is applicable for consumers and deviations reckoned accordingly.
+If ToD billing is not applicable, the actual generation from the Green Energy Generator during the month shall be deemed as Scheduled Energy and the same shall be accounted for settlement of energy with such consumers.
+However, in all cases, the banking shall be done as per this Regulation.
+The Energy settlements of intra-state RE generators for interstate transactions shall be done as per CERC Regulations.
+The Deviations of intra-state Wind and Solar Generators' schedules for interstate transactions shall be settled as per CERC DSM Regulations, 2022 till the Commission issues a comprehensive Regulation in this regard.